oicr-gsi/djerba/doc/getting_started.md

 Support for external development is a work in progress.
 Known issues are listed on [Github](https://github.com/oicr-gsi/djerba/issues); feel free to [contact](contact) the Djerba developers with any additional questions or concerns.

+## Requirements

+The Djerba core is written in pure Python.
+Minimum required version of Python is `3.10`.

+Djerba is developed and tested using [Ubuntu 20.04 LTS](https://releases.ubuntu.com/focal/).
+Alternative operating systems such as other Linux distributions, MacOS, and Windows might work but are not supported.

+Plugins are designed for flexibility, and can do any data processing the user desires.
+As such, they are likely to have additional dependencies.
+For example, several plugins developed by CGI use the [R language](https://www.r-project.org/about.html).

 ## Installation

-The Djerba core is written in pure Python and can be installed using `pip`.
-(Plugins may have additional dependencies, for example on the [R language](https://www.r-project.org/about.html).)
+Djerba has a [setup.py script](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#setup-py) and can be installed using [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/).

-Minimum required version of Python is `3.10`.

-Djerba _may_ be installed in a Python [virtual environment](https://docs.python.org/3/library/venv.html).
+Djerba may be installed in a Python [virtual environment](https://docs.python.org/3/library/venv.html).
 Alternatively, it may be installed as a normal Python package in a location of the user's choice.

 ### Example installation in a virtual environment